Emma-si/PMB-project/README.md

 ### VCF files
 The data that was analyzed was provided in **VCF format** (Variant Call Format).
 Is a format used in bioinformatics for storing gene sequence variations.
-In this format only the variations are stored with a reference genome.
+In this format only the variations are stored relative to a reference genome.
 The structure of the file is divided into an header, which provides metadata describing the body of the file, and a body, which contains the actual data.

 It is important to keep in mind that VCF files come in many formats and Pygeno only supports a certain number of them.
 In our case some problem with the parser occurred and files generated from PLINK have been chosen as they came already filtered, so as not to modify the Pygeno parser.
 For further information look at https://github.com/tariqdaouda/pyGeno.

 ## Installation